 In the short span of 12 chapters this manga got my hopes up and died in my eyes, both at the hands of its fanservice.
 Where I once believed there isn’t a way this can flop, I am left to wonder what I liked in the first place.

 So it fell – an overflow of fanservice washed away the magic.
 In addition to the unusual pandering, and partly instead of it, the author also added the usual type.
 It is baffling that the scenes, when female protagonist wears the male one (he is a living suit after all, look at the synopsis) are left out, but readers are fed simple pantsu-shots instead.
-Not to mention that with a girl, who is the dick of the relationship in any possible sense, and goes around naked a lot, pantsu-shots don’t feel like any sort of arousing transgression.
-Then there is also a purely mindless fanservice, best demonstrated by a reoccurring frame, when they talk about something and suddenly a panel shows the female character’s giant thigh gap with the vagina outlines, her word bubbles on top, just pointing upward.
-It doesn’t follow the male MC pov, and nothing happens with the aforementioned vagina, aside from the fact that it’s suddenly more important than the conversation, so I am not sure why I should bother reading it.
-It’s heavy stuff too, with nipples always outlined, and clitoris hinted through panties.
+Not to mention that with a girl who is the dick of the relationship in any possible sense and goes around naked a lot, pantsu-shots don’t feel like any sort of arousing transgression.
+Then there is also purely mindless fanservice, best demonstrated by a reoccurring frame, where they talk about something and suddenly a panel shows the female character’s giant thigh gap with visible vagina outlines, her word bubbles on top, just pointing upward.
+It doesn’t follow the male MC's pov, and nothing happens with the aforementioned vagina, aside from the fact that it’s suddenly more important than the conversation, so I am not sure why I should bother reading it.
+It’s heavy stuff too, with nipples always outlined and clitoris hinted through panties.

 The incessant need for titillating material has already brought the female MC’s character to ruin, she’s been reduced to a psychotic nymphomaniac (acting crazy for the sake of crazy), which doesn’t bode well for the manga progression: the male MC is yet a non-character (he’s just got to the brooding part), and it’s her motivation which had to be the focus of the first part of the story.